• Skip to primary navigation

 It also proposes the addition of two new categories — one that provides a discount for locally owned small businesses and another that establishes a rate for accessory dwelling units.

-Changes are being recommended to the county’s mobility fees, which are used to help pay for the impacts that new development has on people’s ability to get around.
-(File)
+Mobility fees are used to help pay for the impacts that new development has on people’s ability to get around — including drivers, walkers, cyclists and transit riders.

-“The costs of implementing your mobility system have increased over recent years,” Oliver said.
+“The costs of implementing your mobility system have increased over recent years,” Oliver said, at the planning board meeting.

-• Continue the existing (zero fee) incentives for office, industrial, lodging, and redevelopment and infill in the West Market Area
+• Continues to encourage office, industrial and lodging, and redevelopment and infill development in the West Market Area by charging zero mobility impact fees in those categories/areas

-• Increase most retail fees by 50% over 4 years, divided equally by year, due to cost increases and partial or full subsidy removal
+• Increases most retail fees by 50% over 4 years, divided equally by year, due to cost increases and partial or full subsidy removal

-• Increase rates for apartments by 6% annually, for a total of 24% over four years due to cost increases and full subsidy removal
+• Increases rates for apartments by 6% annually, for a total of 24% over four years due to cost increases and full subsidy removal

-• Create a new category for locally owned small businesses, with a 50% discount in standard fees
+• Creates a new category for locally owned small businesses, with a 50% discount in standard fees

-• Continue to charge full rates for mini-warehousing and mining
+• Continues to charge full rates for mini-warehousing and mining

-• Increase other fees by approximately 3% annually, or about 13% over four years, to address cost increases
+• Increases other fees by approximately 3% annually, or about 13% over four years, to address cost increases

-• Create a reduced rate for accessory dwellings, sometimes known as mother-in-law residences
+• Creates a reduced rate for accessory dwellings, sometimes known as mother-in-law residences

 Accessory dwelling units are defined as an ancillary or secondary living unit, not to exceed 900 square feet, that has a separate kitchen, bathroom and sleeping area, either within the same structure or on the same lot, as the primary dwelling.

-Oliver said the new schedule also is being changed to reflect changes made in state law during the last session of the Florida Legislature.
+Oliver also told the planning board that the schedule changes reflect the changes made in state law during the last session of the Florida Legislature.

 The new law establishes that impact fee increases must be limited to every four years, with a maximum of a 50% increase in individual rates.